Ferré Gola

-Bataringe's fourth studio album, QQJD, released on 9 June 2017, debuted at number one, two, and three on the iTunes World Music category on its release day.
-On 4 March 2017, he won the Best African Artist at the Canal 2'Or.
-On 25 March 2022, he released his fifth studio album, Dynastie Volume 1, which amassed over one million streams on Spotify within 21 days of its debut and peaked at number-one on the Best Sellers category on French Amazon Music.
-Dynastie Volume 1 also won the accolade for Best African Melody Album from Sony Music Entertainment Africa.
-On 13 October 2023, he released his sixth studio album, Dynastie 2 Volume 1.
-On 26 October 2023, he issued Dynastie 2 Volume 2.
-In July 2025, Bataringe was ranked third on Billboard France's chart of the most-streamed Congolese artists in France, limited to those who began their careers in either the DRC or the Republic of the Congo.
+In June 2017, Bataringe released his fourth studio album, QQJD, after having won the Best African Artist award at the Canal 2'Or on 4 March 2017.
+In March 2022, he released his fifth studio album, Dynastie Volume 1, which amassed over one million streams on Spotify within 21 days of its debut.
+Dynastie Volume 1 also won Best African Melody Album from Sony Music Entertainment Africa.
+In October 2023, he released his sixth studio album, Dynastie 2 Volume 1.
+In October 2023, he issued Dynastie 2 Volume 2.
+In July 2025, Bataringe was ranked third on Billboard France's chart of the most-streamed Congolese artists, limited to those who began their careers in either the DRC or the Republic of the Congo.